-Anxiety is a disorder categorized as constant stress and worry, which affects many Americans.
+Anxiety is a disorder categorized as constant stress and worry, which affects many people around the world.
 Aside from medication, there are several lifestyle changes you can make to help reduce your anxiety.
 These are some foods that you can incorporate into your diet to help regulate your anxiety levels:

 Salmon: Along with other fatty fish, salmon contains nutrients like omega-3, fatty acids and Vitamin D. These nutrients promote brain health and help reduce inflammation that leads to mental disorders like anxiety.
 Studies show that eating salmon at least three times a week reported less anxiety than people who ate chicken and pork.